 Various approaches to learning

 All children are required to be educated according to their needs and in an appropriate way based on their culture, needs, ability/aptitude, learning style and aspirations for the future.
 We work with schools, parents and the LA to try to help this happen.
 Most students are able to learn in school but a minority of children who struggle in this school respond by non attendance or disruptive behaviour.
 The school can develop the curriculum for the child on site or find alternative provision off site.
 However there is also a group of children in school who don't manifest their issues in ways that trigger a personalised or alternative provision or but are no less in need of something different or in a different environment.
-Time and Space is so named because we believe that self managed learning has much to offer as an alternative to formal prescribed education.
-Self managed learning can be as simple as endowing the child with responsibility for their education and studies show that this can be very productive not just in the short term but also very much more in the long term into the rest of life.
-We are facilitators of this process and utlimately a child may reasonably decide that the school methods are an appropriate way of achiving their goals.
-In this way a partial alternative provision may be very productive so that formal structured education can cover certain aspects and Self managed learning in others.
+Time and Space is so named because we believe that self managed learning has much to offer not just as an alternative to but to activate formal prescribed education.
+Self managed learning can be as simple as identifying what natural interests and aptitudes a child has adn allowing child to have significant control of the learning process.
+All teachers know that 'buy in' is essential and is much more productive in the long term and the into the rest of life than forcing education.

 Exploring an 'appropriate' education